 (2) Each TSP shall as soon as practicable report to ERCOT any short-term inability to meet minimum TSP reactive requirements.

-(3) Each DSP shall as soon as practicable report to ERCOT any short-term inability to meet minimum DSP reactive requirements.10.3.2.3 Generation Netting for ERCOT-Polled Settlement Meters
+(3) Each DSP shall as soon as practicable report to ERCOT any short-term inability to meet minimum DSP reactive requirements.

+6.6.13 Wholesale Storage Load Reconciliation for ESRs Operating in a Private Microgrid Island

+(1) A QSE representing an Energy Storage Resource (ESR) operating in a Private Microgrid Island (PMI) configuration shall, within 96 hours of the end of such operations, submit a Settlement and billing dispute notifying ERCOT of the date and time that PMI operation began and ended.
+Following the submission of such a dispute, ERCOT shall use the outflow quantities recorded by the ERCOT-Polled Settlement (EPS) Meter measuring the ESR’s gross output net of any internal telemetered auxiliary Load, combined with any telemetered integrated auxiliary Load to determine the amount of Load served by the Resource during the period of PMI operation.
+ERCOT shall then determine the minimum whole number of Operating Days including and successively preceding the beginning of PMI operation for which the cumulative amount of Wholesale Storage Load (WSL) consumed on those Operating Days would equal or exceed the amount of Load served by the Resource during the period of PMI operation.
+ERCOT shall grant the dispute and recharacterize all WSL previously settled on each such Operating Day as non-WSL.
+The adjustment to Settlements based on the recharacterization of WSL will be included in the RTM Final Settlement and/or RTM True-Up Settlement for each Operating Day.

+10.3.2.3 Generation Netting for ERCOT-Polled Settlement Meters

 (1) Generation Resources and netted Loads, including construction and maintenance Load that is netted with existing generation auxiliaries, must be metered at their POIs to the ERCOT Transmission Grid.
 Interval Data Recorders (IDRs) must be used to determine generator output or Load usage.
 In the intervals where the generation output exceeds the Load, the net must be settled as generation.
 In the intervals where the Load exceeds the generation output, the net must be settled as Load, and carry any applicable Load shared charges and credits.